Energy Protein Powder: Vanilla Complete Daily Energy Collagen Protein

 Depending upon the degree of mineralization, collagen tissues may be rigid (bone) or compliant (tendon) or have a gradient from rigid to compliant (cartilage).
 Collagen is also abundant in corneas, blood vessels, the gut, intervertebral discs, and the dentin in teeth.
 In muscle tissue, it serves as a major component of the endomysium.
 Collagen constitutes 1% to 2% of muscle tissue and accounts for 6% of the weight to skeletal muscle.
 The fibroblast is the most common cell creating collagen in a body.
 Gelatin, which is used in food and industry, is collagen that was irreversibly hydrolyzed using heat, basic solutions, or weak acids.

-In physics, energy (from Ancient Greek ἐνέργεια (enérgeia) 'activity') is the quantitative property that is transferred to a body or to a physical system, recognizable in the performance of work and in the form of heat and light.
+Energy (from Ancient Greek ἐνέργεια (enérgeia) 'activity') is the quantitative property that is transferred to a body or to a physical system, recognizable in the performance of work and in the form of heat and light.
 Energy is a conserved quantity—the law of conservation of energy states that energy can be converted in form, but not created or destroyed; matter and energy may also be converted to one another.
 The unit of measurement for energy in the International System of Units (SI) is the joule (J).

-Common forms of energy include the kinetic energy of a moving object, the potential energy stored by an object (for instance due to its position in a field), the elastic energy stored in a solid object, chemical energy associated with chemical reactions, the radiant energy carried by electromagnetic radiation, and the internal energy contained within a thermodynamic system.
-All living organisms constantly take in and release energy.
+Forms of energy include the kinetic energy of a moving object, the potential energy stored by an object (for instance due to its position in a field), the elastic energy stored in a solid object, chemical energy associated with chemical reactions, the radiant energy carried by electromagnetic radiation, the internal energy contained within a thermodynamic system, and rest energy associated with an object's rest mass.

-A powder is a dry, bulk solid composed of many very fine particles that may flow freely when shaken or tilted.
+A powder is a dry solid composed of many very fine particles that may flow freely when shaken or tilted.
 Powders are a special sub-class of granular materials, although the terms powder and granular are sometimes used to distinguish separate classes of material.
 In particular, powders refer to those granular materials that have the finer grain sizes, and that therefore have a greater tendency to form clumps when flowing.
 Granulars refer to the coarser granular materials that do not tend to form clumps except when wet.

 Proteins are large biomolecules and macromolecules that comprise one or more long chains of amino acid residues.
 Proteins perform a vast array of functions within organisms, including catalysing metabolic reactions, DNA replication, responding to stimuli, providing structure to cells and organisms, and transporting molecules from one location to another.
 Proteins differ from one another primarily in their sequence of amino acids, which is dictated by the nucleotide sequence of their genes, and which usually results in protein folding into a specific 3D structure that determines its activity.